ipfs/distributions/README.md

 shell with the correct software installed in an Ubuntu 20.04 in a directory thats mapped to the present working directory

-Note that we use host networking as the build process assumes a fairly long-lived ipfs node has the CIDs (we give them to the collab cluster to pin)
+Note that we use host networking so you must run an IPFS daemon locally as the build process assumes a fairly long-lived ipfs node has the CIDs (we give them to the collab cluster to pin)

 You can also do `./dockerized <COMAND>`, for instance: